JamesGJ5-Learning-To-Code/memory-card/plans.md

     -- DONE Renders a div for displaying the current score, currently with just 'Current Score: ' as its text content

 - HighScore component:
-    -- Renders a div for displaying the high score, currently with just 'High Score: ' as its text content
+    -- DONE Renders a div for displaying the high score, currently with just 'High Score: ' as its text content